 This is to be a full presentation of your thesis project done to convey all of the work, explorations, and outcomes of your studio experience.
 The presentation should be professional in visual character and content.
 Excellent architectural graphics must be used.
 Each sheet must visually relate to the other sheets by means of graphics, colors, and organizational techniques.

-2. An 11" x 17" bound booklet that contains all required elements of your thesis project.
-Due Thursday, December 4, 5:00 pm.
+2. An 11" x 17" bound booklet that contains all required elements of your thesis project due on Thursday, April 25, 5:00pm.

 III.
 Course Expectations: